mixa2130/mcp_tutorial/README.md

     </td>
     <td>

-**Description**
+**MCP session initialization**

 1. Client -> Server: Start SSE session
-2. Server -> Client: The server responds with a session ID (e.g., `Mcp-Session-Id`: 1868a90c...), which will be used in subsequent communications.
+2. Server -> Client: The server responds with a session ID

+(e.g., `Mcp-Session-Id`: 1868a90c...), which will be used in subsequent communications.
 3. Client -> Server: MCP session initialization request
 4. Client -> Server: MCP Notifications initialization request